Free Shipping on All Orders Everyday! Exclusive offers available when you sign up with your email!

 Practice

 Sure, it may sound like a cliché, but the more you get outside and flex your photography muscles, the better the results.
-Consider the great outdoors your playground and make it a regular habit to get out in an area where birds are accessible and used to people.
-You will be able to get fairly close to social birds with a 70-300mm lens without upsetting most birds.
-When capturing the birds, try to get creative by capturing them from an even perspective.
-If the bird is on the ground, get on the ground too and go for a straight-on view to create a different, more original perspective.
+Consider the great outdoors, your playground, and make it a regular habit to get out in an area where birds are accessible and used to people.
+You can get fairly close to social birds with a 70-300mm lens without upsetting most of them.
+When capturingthe birds, try to get creative by capturing them from an even perspective.
+If the bird is on the ground, get down too and take a straight-on view to create a different, more original perspective.
 Common sites such as telephone wires and high posts aren’t necessarily boring pictures, but they certainly don’t draw in the viewer like shots that embrace the creatures in various interesting settings.

 Repeat Locations

 Don’t be afraid to get out and go back to the same place several times.
-By doing so, after a while your eye for photography will take over and take on a new perspective.
+By doing so, your eye for photography will eventually take on a new perspective.
 You will also go for more advanced shoots.
-For example, instead of going for the titmouse sitting on a wire, you’ll take on the job of photographing the majestic woodpecker in the hazy, snowy conditions braving all that winter has to offer.
-The more you repeat your location, the more comfortable you will become which will allow your confidence and creativity to take over.
+For example, instead of going for the titmouse sitting on a wire, you’ll take on the job of photographing the majestic woodpecker in the hazy, snowy conditions, braving all that winter has to offer.
+The more you repeat your location, the more comfortable you will become, allowing your confidence and creativity to take over.

 Constantly Tweak Your Settings

 The last thing you want is to go out and have all your photographs captured under the same setting.
 Be sure to shift settings based on lighting.
-Additionally, you’ll want to alternate between spot and matrix metering, and shift the focal distance, closer, farther away.
-Thanks to digital, birding photographers can now quickly drill down and determine favorite images to process and sharing.
+Additionally, you’ll want to alternate between spot and matrix metering and shift the focal distance closer or farther away.
+Thanks to digital, birding photographers can now quickly drill down to identify their favorite images to process and share.

 Happy Shooting!